Privacy Policy

 A social network is a social meeting place operated on the Internet, an online community that generally enables users to communicate with one another and interact in a virtual space.
 A social network may serve as a platform for the exchange of opinions and experiences or enable the online community to provide personal or business-related information.
 Facebook enables users of the social network, among other things, to create private profiles, upload photos, and connect with others through friend requests.

-The operating company of Facebook is Facebook, Inc., 1 Hacker Way, Menlo Park, CA 94025, USA.
-For the processing of personal data, the responsible party is, if a data subject lives outside the a16> US or Canada lives, Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.
+The operator of Facebook is Facebook, Inc., 1 Hacker Way, Menlo Park, CA 94025, USA.
+For the processing of personal data, the controller is, if a data subject resides outside the USA or Canada, Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.

 If the data subject is logged into Facebook at the same time, Facebook recognizes which specific subpage of our website the data subject visits each time the data subject accesses our website and for the entire duration of their stay on our website.
 This information is collected by the Facebook component and assigned by Facebook to the respective Facebook account of the data subject.
 If the person clicks on one of the Facebook buttons integrated into our website, for example the “Like” button, or if the person posts a comment, Facebook assigns this information to the person’s personal Facebook user account and stores this personal data.